richsalz/draft-rsalz-use-san/draft-rsalz-use-san.md

 ## Designing Application Protocols

-Applications should determine which form of name they want to use, and specify the appropriate subjectAltName extension.
+Applications should determine which form of name they want to use, and specify the appropriate SAN extension.
 Unless there are reasons to do otherwise, applications SHOULD use the DNS-ID form.

 ## Representing Server Identity